 Jeannie: And if somebody listens to that and goes, “No, we’re not,” I want them to be encouraged because here’s the thing.
 It’s never too late to change the thermostat in your home, to think about, “How can we change the thermostat so that our home is a place of warmth?”

 Jim: That is so good.
 Jeannie, this whole discussion – it’s gotten me, and I’m looking forward to tomorrow when we can come back and talk about this again.
-Your great book, Mom Set Free: Find Relief from the Pressure to Get It All Right – who wouldn’t want that resource?
+Your great book,– who wouldn’t want that resource?

 Jeannie: (Laughter) I do.